K-u-n-i-n/K-u-n-i-n/README.md

 The developer of the python backend
 -----------------------------------

-* 🧠 I'm learning Яндекс Практикум
+* 🧠 I'm learning Yandex Practicum

 ### Skills